-Jai Patel is a second-generation Indian American who is passionate about helping others experience their newfound identity in Christ, and unpacking the beauty and complexity of their cultural and ethnic heritage.
+Jai Patel is a second-generation Indian American who is passionate about helping others experience their newfound identity in Christ and unpacking the beauty and complexity of their cultural and ethnic heritage.
 Raised in a culturally Hindu household, he placed his faith in Jesus in 2014 and never looked back.
 He has served on staff with Cru, an international campus ministry, as well as a local church, equipping college students to thrive in their lives and usher in God’s kingdom to a lost and broken world.
-Jai is the content manager at Pax.
+Jai is the content manager at PAX.
 He has a BA in business, communication and philosophy from the University of Texas, San Antonio, and is pursuing an MBA at LSU Shreveport.
-He lives in Houma, LA, with his wife, Priyanka.
+He lives in Houma, LA, with his wife, Priyanka, and their son.

 Jonathan Fung serves as the director of legal services for the Immigration Resource Center of San Gabriel Valley, a nonprofit legal services provider and ministry of Mountainside Communion, a Church of the Nazarene in Monrovia, CA, where he has been on staff since 2016.
 He is a graduate of the University of Southern California, with a BS in accounting, and the University of Michigan Law School, where he earned his JD.
 His experience with immigration law includes working in the private sector with immigrant investors before transitioning to the nonprofit sector to provide services for the undocumented community, with a particular focus on benefits for mixed-status families, Dreamers, and for survivors of trafficking and domestic violence.